sujonraihan/ibcs/Linux/troubleshooting.md

 ## 🔍 Overview

-Basic Troubleshooting হল Linux system এ সমস্যা শনাক্ত, বিশ্লেষণ, এবং সমাধান করার প্রক্রিয়া। এটি system administration এর একটি গুরুত্বপূর্ণ দক্ষতা।
+Basic Troubleshooting is the process of identifying, analyzing, and resolving problems in Linux systems.
+It is an important skill in system administration.

 ## 🎯 Troubleshooting Objectives